karttur/setup-theme-blog/_posts/2018/2018-03-30-setup-professional.markdown

 {% endraw %}
 ```

 The project markdown file (<span class='file'>okavango/index.md</span>) loops over all the posts in the blog, and first looks for different categories ("journal", "refereechapter" and "conference" in the example), and then includes the post if the category is correct and also the projectid is correct ("okavango" in the example).
 All identified posts are included through the liquid calling the \_include publication.html.
-The [Okavango project](https://karttur.github.io/professional/okavango/) at my professional pages.
+Link to the live [Okavango project](https://karttur.github.io/professional/okavango/) in my professional pages.

 Let us check two posts, of which the first belongs to the  "okavango" project.